Dylan51888/E-commerce-Customer-Segmentation-and-Behavioral-Analysis/README.md

 4. Connect MySQL to Tableau or export the tables as CSV files for visualization.
 5. Explore the Tableau dashboard linked above for insights into user behavior.

----

-Feel free to customize this README further according to your preferences.